WebAssembly/spec/document/metadata/code/text.rst

    \end{array}
 .. index:: ! code metadata annotation

-Where `T` is the format of the item, and `data` is a byte string containing the same payload as in the binary format.
+Where `T` is the format name of the item, and `data` is a byte string containing the same payload as in the binary format.